 Should Accommodations be Minimized in the Classroom for Kids with ADHD?

 I read a disturbing article by a pretty respected psychologist who deals with learning issues and ADHD.
 He seemed to connect a poorly diagnosed child with the need to only provide 10% of an accommodation.
-This child like I’m sure so many others was quickly diagnosed in the office in a ten minute evaluation by a pediatrician who clearly missed the memo on the use of the DSMV when diagnosing this medical diagnosis.
+This child like I’m sure so many others was quickly diagnosed in the office in a ten minute evaluation by a pediatrician who clearly missed the memo on the use of the DSMV when diagnosing this medical diagnosis, something that often leads families to seek additional ADHD resources for parents or even an ADHD Advocate for clarity.

 So I think mixing up two issues, a misdiagnosis and how to use accommodations certainly clouds the issue.
 Certainly children deserve to be evaluated by an experienced clinician who understands the use of criteria in the diagnosis of ADHD.
 In addition, all other diagnoses should be ruled out through a complete physical assessment.